phetsims/phet-info/deployment-info/chipper-2.0.md

 - `sort-require-statements`: Sorts require statements.
 Used to live in chipper
 - `insert-require-statement`: Inserts/sorts require statements.
 Used to live in chipper
 - `lint-everything`: Lints all repositories.
 Used to live in chipper
-- `generate-data`: Updates the data files (lists of simulations which support different behaviors)

 # Deploying wrappers